George-lewis/rustcalc/README.md

 On startup, Rustcalc will load the RCFile and run each line as if it had been input manually.

+> ### Note
+> Unlike manual input, statements executed from the RCFile are silent.
+Thus, while you could have something like: `1 + 2` in your RCFile, it would be ineffectual.

 This allows you to define variables that will be available immediately.

 On first startup: